The Architect – Satoshi Nakamoto

 Around the World and Back

-‘The Architect – Satoshi’ has been written about and the image used in many publications including bitcoin.com, Financial Times, BreakerMag, and CoinRivet.
-I’ve even discovered it being used without an artist credit in a number of online articles, which is frustrating but also a great example of just how popular this work is.
+‘The Architect – Satoshi’ has been written about and the image used in many publications, including bitcoin.com, Financial Times, BreakerMag, and CoinRivet.
+I’ve even discovered it being used without artist credit in a number of online articles, which is frustrating but also a great example of just how popular this work is.

-In November 2019 someone (I’m not going to say his name) tokenized ‘Satoshi’ and listed it on OpenSea!
-I didn’t take the theft of my artwork well at all, understandably.
-I tweeted about it, which ended up kicking off a massive online debate, sparking heated arguments and generating articles and blog posts about this new ‘Wild West’ digital art world and the problem of art theft and copyright issues taking place on peer-2-peer marketplaces.
-Anyway, OpenSea contacted me and they removed the fake NFT immediately.
-Shortly after, other marketplaces like SuperRare and KnownOrigin also began to make a more conscious effort to educate their artists as to what is and is not acceptable.
-‘Satoshi’ does have a way with sparking conversation.
-The artwork has been seen both physically and digitally at conferences in Britain, the USA and China and limited edition prints have been sent around the world to countries including Australia, Belgium, Greece, Germany, France, Switzerland, USA and Canada.
-The image was used on the cover of the UK magazine Affluent Lifestyle, which can be found in most of the UK airport business lounges and which is also delivered direct to UK homes with a minimum value of £1 Million.
+In November 2019, someone (I’m not going to say who) photographed the artwork ‘Satoshi’, tokenized it and listed it on OpenSea.
+I didn’t take the theft of my artwork well, understandably.
+I tweeted about it, which ended up kicking off a massive online debate, sparking heated arguments, and generating articles and blog posts about this new ‘Wild West’ digital art world and the problem of art theft and copyright issues in Web3 marketplaces.
+OpenSea contacted me and they removed the fake NFT immediately.
+Shortly after, other marketplaces like SuperRare and KnownOrigin also began to make a more conscious effort to educate their artists about what is and is not acceptable.

 Mass Adoption